Adopting a pet from a rescue is startlingly similar to adopting a human baby from an adoption agency.

-If you see a purebred puppy, especially a highly desirable breed, like a maltese or Yorkie, expect to pay $300 to $500.
+If you see a purebred puppy, especially a highly desirable breed, like a Maltese or Yorkie, expect to pay $300–500.
 All those funds will go straight to paying expenses, but, sadly, probably won’t make much of a dent.

 I love to keep in contact with the people who adopt my dogs!
 No matter how long they were here, my fosters were a part of my family.

-It might be a temporary situation you need to resolve, like building a fence or waiting for a child to get a little older, but it’s probably because of 1 of these reasons:
+It might be a temporary situation you need to resolve — such as building a fence or waiting for a child to get a little older — but it’s probably because of one of these reasons:

 - You lied on your application.
+Bad move.

 - You’re under 21.
 In addition to insurance liabilities, rescues don’t like to adopt to young people because they don’t usually know where they’ll be in 5 years.
 If you go to college, you won’t be able to take your pet with you.
 If you move to a no-pets building, you’ll need to find a new home for the animal.
 There are exceptions, of course: If you’re living a stable life, especially if you’re married or in a permanent relationship, and live in your own home, the rescue might bend the age rule.